KhaterehMeshkini/AIxPA-Foreste/README.md

 GeoTIFF file for:
 - **Change map** (e.g., `CD_2018_2019.tif`)

-The change map has two bands:
+The change map has two bands for each pixel:
 1) year of change (2018 or 2019)
 2) probability of change ( between 0 to 1)